privacybydesign/irma-documentation/docs/irma-protocol.md

 * `CANCELLED`: the session was cancelled [by the IRMA app](#cancelling-delete-irma-session-clienttoken), [the requestor or by the frontend](api-irma-server.md#delete-session-requestortoken); or an error occurred.

 Of these states, `DONE`, `TIMEOUT` and `CANCELLED` are final states: no valid state transition exists from these to any other state.

+### Further reading

+This page is concerned only with the IRMA protocol.
+For more technical information on IRMA in general, as well as explanations and definitions of some of the terms mentioned in this page, see the [technical overview](overview.md).

+This page does not deal with the cryptographic contents of the messages being passed nor how they achieve [IRMA's security properties](overview.md#irma-security-properties), only with how and when they are passed.
+IRMA being an implementation of the Idemix attribute-based credential scheme, details on the cryptographic contents and mechanisms of the messages  may be found in the [Idemix specification](https://dominoweb.draco.res.ibm.com/reports/rz3730_revised.pdf) and in the [paper introducing Idemix](https://cs.brown.edu/people/alysyans/papers/camlys02b.pdf) by Camenisch and Lysyanskaya.

 ## Session creation